Ritacow/USC_CTIN583/README.md

 # USC_CTIN583
-For Game Development for designerse
+For Game Development for designers